• Skip to primary navigation

 A country in central Europe that was part of Yugoslavia for most of the 20th century.
 Slovenia is a small but topographically diverse country made up of portions of four major European geographic landscapes—the European Alps, the karstic Dinaric Alps, the Pannonian and Danubian lowlands and hills, and the Mediterranean coast.

-Easily accessible mountain passes (now superseded by tunnels) through the country’s present-day territory have long served as routes for those crossing the Mediterranean and transalpine regions of Europe.
+Easily accessible mountain passes (now superseded by tunnels) through the country’s present-day territory have long served as routes for those crossing Europe’s Mediterranean and transalpine regions.

 Top College In Slovenia